seroperson/jvm-live-reload/README.md

 To get started, first, you'll probably need to do some changes to the application's code and also setup a plugin for your build system.
-Currently supported build systems are `sbt` and `gradle`.
+Currently supported build systems are `sbt`, `gradle` and `mill`.
 We want to cover as much as we can, so more build systems will likely be added later.

 <!-- prettier-ignore-start -->
 > [!IMPORTANT]